IntrovertedFL/5-Node-Caprover/README.md

 Add dns "a" record ( *.develop.tribestudios.io )
 ```

-# Install/Configure 5 VM's (This example is usingUbuntu 16.04LTS)
+# Install/Configure 5 VM's (This example is using Ubuntu 16.04LTS)

 * #### Enable root login over SSH (Not needed on single node install)